 What is Delftia acidovorans?

 Delftia acidovorans is a gram-negative, non-fermentative bacterium found in soil and water [1,2].
 It was first identified in Delft, Netherlands, in soil enriched with acetamide .
-Recently, it has been found in other environments, such as waste contaminated soil and drains .
+Recently, it has been found in other environments, such as waste-contaminated soil and drains .
 This bacterium thrives in habitats containing high concentrations of heavy metals, such as copper and cobalt , and it produces a nonribosomal peptide that allows it to avoid toxicity from gold by precipitating it out of solution .
-D. acidovorans is also considered an opportunistic agent and has been found in several reports of infection of immunocompromised patients [1,2].
+D. acidovorans is also considered an opportunistic agent and has been found in several reports of infection in immunocompromised patients [1,2].